ibm-cloud-docs/databases-for-redis/admin-connecting.md

 ## Installing `redis-cli`

-`redis-cli` is the official supported command line interface for Redis, unfortunately it does not support TLS connections.
+`redis-cli` is the official supported command line interface for Redis.
+Unfortunately, it does not support TLS connections.
 If you choose to use it, there are some extra configuration steps.
-It comes as part of the Redis package, so you will need to have Redis installed locally to use it.
-On Mac OS X we recommend installing [brew](http://brew.sh) and then using `brew install redis` to get up and running.
+It comes as part of the Redis package, so you need Redis installed locally to use it.
+On Mac OS X, we recommend installing [brew](http://brew.sh) and then using `brew install redis` to get up and running.
 On Linux, refer to your distributions package manager for the latest build or, if you are so inclined, [download the source](http://redis.io/download) and build it yourself.

 ## Admin Connection Strings

-{{site.data.keyword.databases-for-redis_full}} provides connection strings specifically for CLI clients containing all the relevant pieces of connection information.
+{{site.data.keyword.databases-for-redis_full}} provides connection strings specifically for CLI clients.
+They contain all the relevant pieces of connection information.
 You can get the admin connection strings by following the steps in the [Getting your Connection Strings](./working-connection-strings) page.

 Also available is a [table](./working-connection-strings#the-cli-section) with a breakdown of all the CLI connection information.

-Before connecting to the database, you have to set the admin password.
+You have to set the admin password before connecting to the database.
 For more information, see the [Setting the Admin Password](./admin-password.html) page.
 {: .tip}

 ## Connecting with `redli`

-The `ibmcloud cdb deployment-connections` command handles everything involved in creating the client connection.
+The `ibmcloud cdb deployment-connections` command handles everything that is involved in creating the client connection.
 For example, to connect to a deployment named  "NewRedis", use the following command.

 ```
 ibmcloud cdb deployment-connections NewRedis -start
 ```
-or
+Or
 ```
 ibmcloud cdb cxn NewRedis -s
 ```

-The command prompts for the admin password and then run the `redli` command line client to connect to the database.
+The command prompts for the admin password and then runs the `redli` command line client to connect to the database.

-If you have not installed the cloud databases plugin, connect to your Redis databases using `redli` by giving it the "composed" connection string and the path to the self-signed certificate.
+If you have not installed the cloud databases plug-in, connect to your Redis databases using `redli` by giving it the "composed" connection string and the path to the self-signed certificate.
 ```
 redli example command here
 ```